itsadaeze/carefinder-app/README.md

 ```
 Here's some notes about my submission:

-1. A link to the project repository  https://github.com/olatunde1998/carefinder-app
+1. A link to the project repository  https://github.com/itsadaeze/carefinder-app

 2. A publicly live hosted URL of the challenge https://carefinder-app.vercel.app/

 Thank you very much AltSchool Africa.
 Best regards
-Rasheed Olatunde
+Ugwu Adaeze

 ```
 # Technologies